realmorg/realm/apps/web/src/pages/docs/learn/global-states.md

   <local-storage-counter></local-storage-counter>
 </realm-demo>

 Please click the button, and refresh this page.
-You will see that the counter value is still the same.
+You will see that the counter value is remain the same.
 That's because the counter value is stored in local storage.

 Since you already have a grasp of the concept of global states, there's no need for me to explain it more.
 Let's move on to the next tutorial, <anchor-link href="/docs/learn/bindings">how to binds dynamic data to element's attributes</anchor-link>.